nixworks/public/news/2010/06/23/index.md

 ##### International Whaling Commission
 ### [The International Whaling Commission does not reach agreement on curbing whaling by Japan, Norway and Iceland in a meeting in Agadir, Morocco. ](/news/2010/06/23/the-international-whaling-commission-does-not-reach-agreement-on-curbing-whaling-by-japan-norway-and-iceland-in-a-meeting-in-agadir-morocc.md)
-_Context: Japan, International Whaling Commission, Norway, Agadir, Iceland, Morocco, whaling_
+_Context: Norway, Agadir, International Whaling Commission, Japan, whaling, Morocco, Iceland_

 ##### Palace of Monaco
 ### [The Palace of Monaco announces the engagement of Albert II, Prince of Monaco to South African native and Olympian swimmer Charlene Wittstock. ](/news/2010/06/23/the-palace-of-monaco-announces-the-engagement-of-albert-ii-prince-of-monaco-to-south-african-native-and-olympian-swimmer-charlene-wittstock.md)
-_Context: South Africa, Albert II, Prince of Monaco, Charlene, Princess of Monaco, Palace of Monaco_
+_Context: Albert II, Prince of Monaco, South Africa, Charlene, Princess of Monaco, Palace of Monaco_

 ##### BP
 ### [BP chief executive Tony Hayward hands over responsibility for cleaning up the Gulf of Mexico oil spill to senior executive Bob Dudley "effective immediately". ](/news/2010/06/23/bp-chief-executive-tony-hayward-hands-over-responsibility-for-cleaning-up-the-gulf-of-mexico-oil-spill-to-senior-executive-bob-dudley-effec.md)
-_Context: Deepwater Horizon oil spill, Gulf of Mexico, chief executive, Tony Hayward, BP_
+_Context: chief executive, Tony Hayward, BP, Gulf of Mexico, Deepwater Horizon oil spill_

-##### Afghanistan
+##### Afghan
 ### [2 American service members die following bomb attacks in southern Afghanistan. ](/news/2010/06/23/2-american-service-members-die-following-bomb-attacks-in-southern-afghanistan.md)
 June On Track to Become 1 of Deadliest Months of War as Uncertainty Over U.S. Command Builds